 Yosemite National Park and the John Muir Trail

 So many people are following John Muir and answering the call of the mountains that California’s Yosemite National Park was forced to implement an Exit Quota System that limits the number of people on the John Muir Trail and separates them from general backpackers and trekkers in the rest of the park.
 If you want to hike from the trail’s Northern Terminus and are flexible on dates, you can apply for the lottery system through the Yosemite Conservancy.
-Permitting for the John Muir Trail requires you submit your application at least 168 days in advance of your trip, and even then, the approval rate hovers around three percent.
+Permitting for the John Muir Trail requires you submit your application far in advance of your trip, and even then, the approval rate hovers around three percent.
 That said, the trail is accessible via trailheads outside the park managed by other agencies who have their own permitting processes, often not quite as stringent.

 A general backcountry access permit is required for all backcountry trails inside the park.
 The park grants 60 percent of these permits through advance applications received 24 weeks before your intended start date, awarded via a lottery system during busy times.
 Hiking Half Dome requires a separate permit from the John Muir Trail permit and general backcountry permit, despite being doable as a day hike.
-The preseason lottery is open throughout the month of March for the forthcoming summer season, with an additional 50 individual day permits being granted on a rolling basis to walk-ups.
+The preseason lottery is open throughout the month of March for the forthcoming summer season, with additional individual day permits being granted on a rolling basis to walk-ups.

 Great Smoky Mountains National Park

 The permitting process for backpacking Great Smoky Mountains National Park, the much-visited park straddling Tennessee and North Carolina, is generally as simple as making a reservation.
 It’s also among the most affordable backpacking permits in the national park system.
-Your groups of up to eight people can make reservations in advance for each night you plan to camp, though you can’t spend more than three nights at any campsite and can only stay one consecutive night at each backcountry “shelter.”
+Groups of up to eight people can make reservations in advance for each night you plan to camp, though you can’t spend more than three nights at any campsite and can only stay one consecutive night at each backcountry “shelter.”